 Gain a world-class University of London degree.
-Choose from a suite of pioneering BSc Computer Science qualifications, which have been created by Goldsmiths, University of London, one of the UK's most innovative universities in the Computer Science field and a top 20 UK computing research institution.
+Choose from a suite of pioneering BSc Computer Science qualifications, created by Goldsmiths, University of London, one of the UK's most innovative universities in the Computer Science field.

-Learn anywhere

-We offer you the flexibility to fit your studies around your working life.
-If you need to travel, you can take your studies with you.
+3 Learn anywhere We offer you the flexibility to fit your studies around your working life.

-4 Tutor support
+/ Tutor support

-All students receive tutor guidance and feedback while studying for one of the BSc Computer Science degrees.
-If you register at one of our Recognised Teaching Centres you'll attend face-to-face classes and additional support; if you're an online learner, you'll join a virtual tutor group.
+You'll receive tutor guidance and feedback while studying for one of the BSc Computer Science degrees.
+If you register at one of our Recognised Teaching Centres you'll attend face-to-face classes for additional support; if you're an online learner, you'll join a virtual tutor group.